A Power Apps Custom Connector

 Book class

-The Book class include id and title properties
+The Book class includes id and title properties.

 BookController class

-The BookController class is able to handle GET, POST, PUT and DELETE actions
+The BookController class handles GET, POST, PUT, and DELETE actions.

 Enable Swagger in production

-Comment out the if (env.IsDevelopment()) condition to enable Swagger in production (Azure)
+I commented out the if (env.IsDevelopment()) condition to enable Swagger in production (Azure).

 Deploy the updated project code to Azure